-Category D3 (Load per unit length 7,2 t/m and axle load 22,5 t) is considered as normal category for the Slovenia's rail lines for international transit traffic.
+Category D3 (load per unit length 7.2 t/m and axle load 22.5 t) is considered as normal category for the Slovenian railway lines for international transit traffic.

-Now Slovenia has restrictions on line sections Zidani Most - Rimske Toplice and Maribor - Pesnica where on some sections exist C3 axle load (load per unit length 7,2 t/m and axle load 20,0 t) - on both sections projects of upgrading this parameters are ongoing and are expected to be completed in 2020.
+Now Slovenia has restrictions on line sections Zidani Most - Rimske Toplice and Maribor - Pesnica where on some sections exist C3 axle load (load per unit length 7.2 t/m and axle load 20.0 t).
+On both sections, projects of upgrading this parameter are underway and are expected to be completed in 2020.

-The goal targeted by development projects is to ensure the axle load D4 (8,0 t/m and 22,5 t) on entire AWB RFC sections in Slovenia.
+The goal of the development projects is to ensure the axle load D4 (8,0 t/m and 22,5 t) on entire AWB RFC line sections in Slovenia.